clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

-# Estructuras de Datos
+# Data Structures

-Esta carpeta contendrá las 46 estructuras de datos y algoritmos de FreeCodeCamp.
+This folder will contain the 46 data structures and algorithms from FreeCodeCamp.

-## Estructura
+## Structure

-- Cada estructura de datos en su propio archivo
+- Each data structure in its own file
-- Implementación completa con métodos
+- Complete implementation with methods
-- Tests unitarios exhaustivos
+- Exhaustive unit tests
-- Ejemplos de uso
+- Usage examples

-## Estructuras a implementar
+## Structures to implement

-(Se irán agregando paso a paso)
+(Will be added step by step)